banisterious/obsidian-canvas-roots/docs/roadmap.md

 - No bulk operations from Bases multi-select (platform limitation)
 - Privacy obfuscation for canvas display not yet implemented
 - Interactive Canvas features limited by Obsidian Canvas API

+### Context Menu Submenu Behavior

+**Issue:** On desktop, after hovering over a submenu to reveal its contents, hovering over a different submenu doesn't dismiss the first one.
+The first submenu remains "sticky" until clicked elsewhere.

+**Cause:** This is a limitation of Obsidian's native `Menu` API.
+The `setSubmenu()` method creates native Obsidian submenus, and plugins have no control over their hover/dismiss behavior.

+**Potential Solutions (to be evaluated):**

+1. **Flatten menu structure** - Remove submenus for items with only 2 options (e.g., "Generate Canvas tree" and "Generate Excalidraw tree" as separate items instead of a "Generate tree" submenu).
+Keeps submenus only for longer lists (4+ items).

+2. **Replace with modal dialogs** - Convert submenu actions to open modal pickers on click, similar to "More options...".
+More clicks but predictable behavior.

+3. **Custom menu component** - Build a fully custom menu system with proper hover behavior.
+Significant development effort and wouldn't integrate with native right-click.

+4. **Upstream feature request** - Request improved submenu behavior from Obsidian team.

+**Status:** Deferred - will select approach based on user feedback and Obsidian API evolution.

 ---